berkkirtay/PasswordManager/README.md

-I developed a simple password manager that stores encrypted credential data in a database and serves it on request.
+I developed a simple password manager that stores encrypted credential data in a database via meditor pattern.

 ## Procedure
 - The client encrypts passwords and sends it to the server.
 Whenever we try to get our credentials back, the server will check for authorization and will serve the data if it is authorized.